: You watch the skies night after night looking for your Little Green Men

 - Their space suits even more so resemble the typical Grey, while their actual appearance is based more on abductee Travis Walton's descriptions.

-- The Kaminoan cloners in Star Wars Episode II: Attack of the Clones resemble Greys but with long necks and the males have crests.
+- The Kaminoan cloners in Star Wars Episode II: Attack of the Clones resemble Greys but are much larger, with long necks and the males possessing crests.

 - While green, the surreal (and possibly the first color example) 1953 Alien Invasion film Invaders From Mars features bug-eyed, drone-like aliens whose M.O. shares a more than passing resemblance to the Greys.
 Hmmmm.